 These are churning times for magazines, not so much measurable by closures of loss making titles (most of which have yet to happen) but by sharply declining copy sales and advertising, with cover prices under almost as much pressure as advertising page rates.
 Hepworth is rueful: “Both readers and advertisers have got hundreds of choices and they use them, which is fine.
 I don’t yearn for the old days.
 I think the new, wide open media world is more interesting and fun than the old one.”

 For a distinctly non-academic achiever, Hepworth’s career has always been punctuated by piercing observation of social trends.
 Such an insight was his characterisation of the “fifty-quid bloke” described in a speech to the quaintly-named British Phonographic Industry in the year of The Word launch: “This is the guy we’ve all seen in Borders or HMV on a Friday afternoon, possibly after a drink or two, tie slightly undone, buying two CDs, a DVD and maybe a book – fifty quid’s worth.”
-Hepworth’s imagery was as powerful as his frequent (but more dated) references to ensuring that his teams were trying to become The Beatles (the originals) not The Monkees (the imitations).
+Hepworth’s imagery was as powerful as his references to ensuring that his teams aspired to be The Beatles (the originals) not The Monkees (the imitations).

 The fact that Borders has closed and HMV is the walking dead makes it unnecessary to question the fate of the “50-quid bloke” for whom The Word was launched.
 Hepworth is also too modest to reflect on the irony that the first magazine he had actually owned was forced to bite the dust before many of those cannibalised by his hugely-profitable EMAP launches: big companies march to a different beat, even in decline.